urielmalka/Sockets-UM-Routes/README.md

 - 🏠 **Room-Based Communication**
   Create and manage logical "rooms" for group communication — ideal for chat applications, multiplayer games, and collaborative environments.

+- 🔐 **Secure Client-Server Communication**

+  All communication between the server and each client is end-to-end encrypted using:

+  - Ed25519 for digital signatures and identity verification.

+  - X3DH (Extended Triple Diffie-Hellman) for secure session key agreement.

+  - Double Ratchet Algorithm for forward secrecy and protection against future key compromises.

 ---

 ## 📁 Project Structure